Logo

 Everyone seems to be talking about inflation right now, whether you’re scrolling through TikTok or chatting to the barman in your local pub.
 It can be hard to avoid it.
 It’s most visible in our bank accounts and wallets, the cost of filling up our cars or heating our homes, or the weekly trip to the big Tesco.

-But what does inflation rate actually mean and how does inflation affect mortgage rates?
+But what does the inflation rate actually mean, and how does inflation affect mortgage rates?
 Let’s explore how it works and what you can do to reduce the cost of your mortgage.

 In this guide